Recognising domestic abuse

 - Problems in school or troubles with learning

-Every child will respond differently to trauma.
-Some may be more resilient and not show any of these behaviours or other negative effects.
+It's important to know that every child will respond differently to trauma and some might be more resilient and not show any negative effects.

 Does this sound like your situation?